spatulatom/projects-online/README.md

 ## About The Project

-- This website contains several ongoing and completed projects:
+- This website contains links several ongoing and completed projects:

 ![Product Name Screen Shot](imgs/projects-online.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Built With
+### Website Built With